 We do not invest in companies that generate a significant proportion of sales from products with negative societal impact such as tobacco, gambling, armaments, alcohol, high-interest-rate lending and fossil fuels.
-Similarly, we do not invest in companies that conduct animal testing, unless it is required by law for healthcare purposes.
+Similarly, we do not invest in companies that conduct animal testing, unless it is required by law for healthcare or regulatory purposes.
 With the "sustainability" trend a growing feature of the investment landscape, we believe that we are ahead of the curve.
 In SmallCap, it is particularly important to engage with companies to influence the impact they have on the world.
-Our high level of inhouse resources makes this possible.
+Our high level of in-house resources makes this possible and we recently hired an ESG & Impact Specialist to support the work of our Investment Team.